Sam Roscoe: Linfield

 Roscoe signed a two-year contract with Linfield in June 2021.

 Altrincham

 On 16 June 2023, Roscoe signed for National League club Altrincham.

 Return to Linfield

 On 12 June 2024, it was announced that Roscoe had returned to Linfield for an undisclosed fee.

+On 5 February 2026, he departed the club by mutual consent to pursue an opportunity in the United States with Corpus Christi.